-Good news, I’ve been reunited with snow, my favorite sport, with a gorgeous sunny fun week on the ski slopes skiing Breckenridge, Vail and Keystone in Colorado.
-Thanks to my Epic Pass, this is all possible with on line reservations for my ski days.
-No need to quarantine upon arriving in Colorado either…just wear your mask!
+Good news, I’m onsnow, enjoying my favorite sport, with a gorgeous sunny fun week on the ski slopes skiing Breckenridge, Vail and Beaver Creek in Colorado.
+Thanks to my Epic Pass, this is all possible with unlimited ski days.
+No need to quarantine upon arriving in Colorado either!

 There is nothing that gives me as much joy as skiing – the pure exhilaration of carving my name into the mountain.
 I’m addicted to the winter dance, the magical rhythm of skiing, arcing back-and-forth.
 I love skiing.
 I love being outdoors in the fresh air amid the grand mountain scape.
 I’m no epidemiologist, but I can’t think of a healthier pastime, especially now.
 I find the pull of gravity thrilling as I charge down a well-groomed slope, or floating through an untouched powder field.

 My love for skiing remains, though this ski season is different.

 The social… riding a chairlift with a brand new friend, chatting about best places we have every skied… I am probably annoying on this topic since I have had privilege of skiing over 200 resorts around the Globe.
 Masks and social distancing may curtail this a bit inside, but outdoor socializing is cooler than ever.
 I love hearing from other avid skiers about the places they’ve been, and what’s on their ski bucket list for future travels.

 Ski friends tell me they missed booting up in the lodge last ski season, seeing ski friends with the shared anticipation of getting out on snow.
 This season, I suggest you continue to boot up and tailgate party in the parking lot.